Dale Earnhardt Jr. Biography

 NASCAR's Most Popular Driver

-Dale Earnhardt Jr.'s Sprint cup career has been up and down.
-As of 2010 he had won 18 Sprint Cup races, but had not yet achieved his goal of winning a championship.
-His likable personality, charisma, driving style, and heritage have made him very popular, however.
-He has won NASCAR's Most Popular Driver Award every year since 2003.
-Dale retired from driving in 2017.
+Dale Earnhardt Jr.'s NASCAR career was up and down as far was winning goes.
+He won 26 times in NASCAR Cup Series races, but did not achieve his goal of winning a championship.
+His likable personality, charisma, driving style, and heritage made him very popular, however.
+He won NASCAR's Most Popular Driver Award every year for fifteen years from 2003 to 2017.
+Dale retired from full time driving in 2017.

 Fun Facts about Dale Earnhardt Jr.